How do I prepare my device for sale?

 • "Find My Device"

-If you did not delete your device in the first step, you now need to ensure that all personal data is deleted from the device; you must reset the device to factory settings.
+If you did not erase your device in the first step, you now need to make sure all personal data is deleted from the device by resetting it to factory settings.

 2. Go to General.